ECONOMIC IMPACT

 economic impact

-U.S. Jobs Supported by Recycling
+U.S. Jobs Supported by the Recycled Materials Industry

 economic impact

-The industry generates about $4.97 billion in state and local revenues annually, revenues that are used to help communities and people throughout the country.
-Another $7.33 billion in federal taxes are paid annually by the industry and its employees.
+The industry generates about $7.16 billion in state and local revenues annually – revenues that are used to help communities and people throughout the country.

 What is the Economic Impact in your area?